AleMori22/Project_1_repo/README.md

 The analysis we're going to do is ..
 1. Total yearly inbound flights at Toronto Pearson from 2018-2023
-2. Restaurant average check by area, comparing tourist and non-tourist performance
+2. Hospitality industry pre and post pandemic status.
 3. Hotel/Vacation Rentals Occupancies from 2018-2023
 4. Traveler changes from Pre-COVID & Post-COVID